pdelbarrio/ai-resume-analyzer/README.md

-# ResumeRanker - AI Resume Analysis Platform
+# BoostMyCV - AI Resume Analysis Platform

 ## 🚀 Overview

-ResumeRanker is a modern web application that helps job seekers analyze and optimize their resumes through AI-powered feedback.
+BoostMyCV is a modern web application that helps job seekers analyze and optimize their resumes through AI-powered feedback.
 Built with React and integrated with Puter for storage and authentication.

 ## ✨ Key Features